ajay77381/AWS_DevOps/ITIL/Module-3/Service management practice.md

 ###Number one is availability management-  This practice ensures services are delivered as per the agreed levels of availability to meet the needs of the consumers

-### Number two is business analysis- This process talks about how to analyze business, identify the needs, and recommend appropriate solutions.
+## Number two is business analysis- This process talks about how to analyze business, identify the needs, and recommend appropriate solutions.
-### Number three is capacity and performance management -  This practice ensures that services are achieved as per the agreed and expected performance levels.
+## Number three is capacity and performance management -  This practice ensures that services are achieved as per the agreed and expected performance levels.
 It also satisfies the current and future demands.

+Number four is change control -